alex-shapiro/feedme/README.md

 - V4: move to a pure MLP model architecture and increase episode length from 30 to 100 (no improvement)
 - V5: use stochastic episode duration to avoid inductive defection
 - V6: switch to a transformer model architecture
+- V7: use RoPE
+- V8: switch to a less temporally distant strategy